 The Family Educational Rights and Privacy Act (FERPA) of 1974 and its amendments are federal laws that afford students certain rights with respect to their educational records.
-Moravian College will maintain the confidentiality of student educational records in accordance with provisions of the Act and will accord all rights under the Act to current and former students of Moravian College who are declared independent.
+Moravian University will maintain the confidentiality of student educational records in accordance with provisions of the Act and will accord all rights under the Act to current and former students of Moravian who are declared independent.

 The full text of the Act can be accessed at www.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

 Much of the text in this section is direct quotation or a paraphrase of the Act's language.